 Work for and by the Board will be carried out in accordance with best practice and to deliver best value for money taking due regard of local flood risk management requirements and strategies, opportunities for partnership working, environmental obligations and guidance available from Defra, the Environment Agency and other organisations.

-[Delete as appropriate – MLC wording for para 5.5]The Board’s powers to carry out water level and flood risk management works are permissive (i.e. the Board is not obliged to carry out works) and their resources are limited.
-The Board’s policy is therefore to designate what the Board considers to be the most important watercourses in the District as “District Drains” and prioritise their resources to the appropriate maintenance and, where necessary, improvement of such channels and associated structures.
+The Board’s powers to carry out water level and flood risk management works are permissive (i.e. the Board is not obliged to carry out works) and their resources are limited.
+The Board’s policy is therefore to designate what the Board considers to be the most important watercourses in the District as and prioritise their resources to the appropriate maintenance and, where necessary, improvement of such channels and associated structures.
 The watercourses and structures so designated will change over time as necessary but the current designated watercourses and structures are shown on the plan attached to this Statement.

-[Delete as appropriate – MLC wording for para 5.6]Other watercourses usually are the responsibility of other bodies or the adjoining owners.
+Other watercourses usually are the responsibility of other bodies or the adjoining owners.
 The Board will only take action in respect of these latter watercourses where resources are available and where it is in all the circumstances appropriate for the Board to become involved, bearing in mind the powers available to other persons or bodies.

-[Delete as appropriate – Alternative wording for para 5.5]The Board’s powers to carry out water level and flood risk management works are permissive (i.e. the Board (i.e. they are not obliged to carry out works) and their resources are limited.
-The Board’s policy is therefore to designate the watercourses in the District as either Critical, High, Medium or Low Risk and prioritise their resources to the appropriate maintenance and, where necessary, improvement of these channels and associated structures.
-The watercourses and structures so designated will change over time as necessary but the current designated watercourses and structures are shown on the plan attached to this Statement.

-[Delete as appropriate – Alternative wording for para 5.6]Other watercourses usually are the responsibility of other bodies or the adjoining owners.
-The Board will only take action in respect of these latter watercourses where resources are available and where it is in all the circumstances appropriate for the Board to become involved, bearing in mind the powers available to other persons or bodies.

-The Board has a supervisory duty, under section 1(2)(d) of the Land Drainage Act 1991 over all matters relating to the drainage of land in their District and will, under this duty where appropriate advise others regarding the undertaking of works when it is not appropriate for the Board to exercise its own powers.
+The Board has a supervisory duty, under section 1(2)(d) of the Land Drainage Act 1991 over all matters relating to the drainage of land in their District and will, under this duty where appropriate advice others regarding the undertaking of works when it is not appropriate for the Board to exercise its own powers.

 The Board will also seek to ensure, where possible, that assets managed by other Risk Management Authorities, which also reduce flood risk to the District, are maintained at a satisfactory standard and may enter into a Public Sector Co-operation Agreement with another Risk Management Authority to achieve better value for money when carrying out work to reduce flood risk.